kawai125/OpenFFT_Cpp_wrapper/README.md

     fft_mngr.copy_array_from_output_buffer( &( GlobalOutput[0][0][0][0] ), output_buffer);
     ```

-   - Step 4-2: Transpose the output buffer into the input buffer for Inverse FFT (available in c2c_3D mode only).
+   - Step 4-2: Transpose the output buffer into the input buffer for Inverse FFT (available in c2c_3D or c2c_4D mode only).
      ```c++
      fft_mngr.transpose_output_to_input( output_buffer, input_buffer );
      ```
      In this function, communicate the data of 'output_buffer' by using MPI_Alltoallv() and reshape received data into the 'input_buffer'.

-   - Step 4-3: Execute Inverse FFT (available in c2c_3D mode only).
+   - Step 4-3: Execute Inverse FFT (available in c2c_3D or c2c_4D mode only).
      ```c++
      fft_mngr.fft_c2c_backward( input_buffer, output_buffer );
      ```